joshcallawaydev/petal-bakehouse/README.md

 # Overview

 Petal Bakehouse is a local bakery business.
 Within the project I am demonstrating my understanding of HTML5 and CSS3.
 I used the framework Bootstrap to help structure the site.
 Roughly 70% of the site is Bootstrap.
 I also used CCS Grid within the project with Media Queries to further show my understanding of Front-end web development.
 The site allows users to interact and control eliments with a bootstrap carousel.
 This was to enhance the sites interactveness and appeal.
+The site is designed to showcase a local small business bakery.

 ---

 ## UX

-### User stories/Objectives

 1) First time